danfuzz/samizdat/doc/samizdat-0.md

 <br><br>
 ### Primitive Library: Stringlets

+#### `intletFromStringlet stringlet <> intlet`

+Given a single-character stringlet, returns the character code of its sole character, as an intlet.
+It is an error (terminating the runtime) if `stringlet` is not a stringlet of size 1.

 #### `stringletAdd stringlet1 stringlet2 <> stringlet`

 Returns a stringlet consisting of the concatenation of the contents